Developer-R-7/Celery-Integration-Django/README.md

 ```bash
 python manage.py runserver
 ```

+### Updating SMTP settings for sending mails 📨
+Change the settings for the sender-mail credential in the `settings.py` file , enter the sender mail and sender mail-password (SMTP configuartion)

 # Making tasks 📖
 Task are python functions which can be called in the django-project and also be scheduled at particular time.
 Task-function can be written in `task.py` file and can be imported anywhere in the project